p-fassbender/note-taker/README.md

 [Questions](#questions) <br>

 ## Technologies Used
-* Node.js
+* Express.js
 * JavaScript
 * HTML

-with a focus on OOP, npm Inquirer, and TDD
+with a focus on routing

 ---